Time-Varying Audio Effect Modeling by End-to-End Adversarial Training: INTRODUCTION

-Time-varying effects are time-variant systems, viewed as functions of both input samples and time.
-They typically involve one or more of the effect's internal parameters (e.g., delay time, gain, filter cutoff frequency) modified over time by a modulation signal commonly called a Low-Frequency Oscillator (LFO).
+Time-varying effects are time-varying systems, viewed as functions of both input samples and time.
+They typically involve one or more of the effect's internal parameters (e.g., delay time, gain, filter cutoff frequency) modified over time by a modulation signal.
+When periodic, it is commonly called an LFO.
 In stateful models, the internal state can naturally represent the influence of time or modulation; thus recurrent models can handle the time-varying nature of an effect.
 However, the internal state now embeds information relative to the time when a signal is processed.
 In the supervised learning approach, input-output data are recorded at a specific time.
 For an LFO-based effect, it implies that each recording features a different starting LFO phase.
 However, supervised loss functions typically expect time-alignment of the compared features; therefore, the same signal processed by the same effect but with different LFO initial phases will yield a large error when compared.
 Thus, without proper care, training on a dataset with varying initial LFO phases results, at best, in a model averaging the behavior of the effect over the whole LFO period.
 Other works attempting end-to-end modeling of LFO-based effects either limit their dataset and adapt the training \cite{carsonDifferentiableGreyboxModelling2023, leeCONMODControllableNeural2024}, train over a dataset with a fixed LFO signal \cite{ramirezGeneralpurposeDeepLearning2019}, or pre-train an LFO extraction network \cite{mitcheltreeModulationExtractionLFOdriven2023}.
-In our work, we extend the state prediction approach -- originally designed for time-dependent effects -- to time-varying ones, and propose an adversarial approach enabling training on large datasets with fewer constraints and without depending on LFO extraction.
-Additionally, our method is designed with the intent to apply to any time-varying effect, not just those operating with an LFO.
+In our work, we extend the state prediction approach -- originally designed for time-dependent effects -- to time-varying ones, and propose an adversarial approach enabling training on large datasets with fewer constraints and without depending on LFO extraction, but at the cost of modulation being more difficult to interpret and control.
+Additionally, although not yet supported by empirical evidence, our method is designed with the intent to apply to any time-varying effect, not necessarily LFO-driven.